-CUI falls into two possible types—CUI Basic and CUI Specified—that determine how it must be safeguarded and disseminated.
-Simply put, all CUI is considered at least Basic and must be protected per DFARS 7012 requirements.
-But some CUI requires dissemination controls and enhanced physical safeguards beyond DFARS 7012; that type is labeled CUI Specified.
+All CUI is considered at least Basic and must be protected per NIST 800-171 requirements.
+But some CUI requires dissemination controls and enhanced physical safeguards beyond NIST 800-171; that type is labeled CUI Specified.

-Who is responsible for labeling CUI?
+Who is responsible for applying CUI markings

 The Federal agency that your organization has a contract with (as either a prime or subcontractor) is responsible for marking or identifying any CUI shared with non-Federal entities.
 The CUI must be marked consistent with the National CUI Registry, and the agency designating the CUI must make recipients of the CUI aware of the fact that they are receiving CUI.
 For our purposes, the responsible Federal agency is the DoD.